TahsinYoltay/StoryTellAppAutomationTemplate/README.md

 ### What do I need?

-This should download everything for you, but the following may be useful anyway:

 - Appium Desktop - https://github.com/appium/appium-desktop/releases/latest
 - Android Studio (Allows you to install SDK and Emulators) - https://developer.android.com/studio/index.html
 - XCode - https://developer.apple.com/xcode/